Japan current account returns to surplus but outlook still weak

 Years of fiscal stimulus to revive a stagnant economy and surging social welfare costs for a rapidly ageing population have saddled Japan with the worst ratio of government debt to gross domestic product.

-Japan's debt was at 1,017 trillion yen last year, cementing its ranking as the most indebted country in the industrialised world.
+Japan's debt was at 1,017 trillion yen last year, cementing its ranking as the most indebted country in the industrialized world.

 (Editing by Shri Navaratnam)